 How is being more sensitive and emotional actually a gift?

 Acceptance takes work.
 And that’s OK.
 Remember, just because you are accepting your current situation, doesn't mean you are giving up.
 It means you’re saying, “ok body… I hear you and I honor you!
 Now, let’s make some changes.”

 Balancing your hormones doesn't happen overnight.
 But, by tuning into your body’s cues throughout the month, getting in the proper nutrients, and balancing your stress levels… change will happen.

 So, instead of fighting your period… let’s take proactive steps to begin the healing process.
 Sound good?

-I am here to coach you through every step of the way.
+I am here to support you every step of the way….